Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 What a fantastic thing.

-Number three will be really good.
+Number three, it'll be really good.

 I mean, they've both been fantastic.

-Two of the bigs.
+Two of the big.

-Number three is going to be really good.
+Yeah, but three is going to be really good.

 Are you going to jump around to another continent again?

-I'm going to bite my mind.
-I'm going to bite my mind.
+I'm going to buy my mind.

-All right.
 And finally from Newtown in Victoria, Australia.

-Thank you.
 Matt Jennings.

-Rainbow lorikeets.
+Rainbow lorocates.

-Oh, yes.
-I fricking love those birds.
+I freaking love those birds.

-There's so much sass when they travel in a pack and they're like, we're coming through
+When they travel in a pack and they're like,

 We're going to pull these seeds off this thing.

-If I looked like them, I would not give a shit about it.
+I would not give a shit about it.

-I'd be like, yeah, what are you going to do?
+And I'd be like, yeah, what are you going to do?

 Look at me.